patxoca/arv.autotest/README.rst

 :include: list of regexes (strings).
 Regexes matching included files.

 :exclude: list of regexes (strings).
 Regexes matching excluded files.

+Preprocessor options:

+:regex: regular expression.
+If the regex matches the **whole** line
+        the corresponding action i executed.

+:action: action identifier.
+Currently two actions are defined:

+         - ``ignore``: remove the line from the output

+         - ``failure``: highlight the line in red

+Throttling options:

+:max_events_second: limit the maximum number of events that will be
+                    processed per second.

 Notes on regexes